L'Occitane en Provence: Ownership changes and expansion

 In the 1990s, Baussan sold a majority stake in the business to venture capital investors to finance expansion, which reduced his role in management.

 In 1994, Austrian businessman Reinold Geiger acquired a 33% stake in the company and became majority shareholder in 1996.
 He invited Baussan to return as creative director, while shifting the company’s focus toward international marketing.
 In the late 1990s, the company adopted the name L’Occitane en Provence to emphasize its regional heritage and international appeal.

 French cosmetics group Clarins became a financial investor in 2001 through a subscription of convertible debentures, eventually holding 23.3% of shares.
 In 2007, management executed a leveraged buyout, raising Geiger’s stake to 48.7% and reducing Clarins’ stake to 10%.

 Global growth

 In January 2021, the company’s U.S. unit filed for Chapter 11 bankruptcy in New Jersey, citing rent costs and the impact of the COVID-19 pandemic.
 The company exited bankruptcy in August 2021 with a restructuring plan that provided for full repayment of debts.

 During the 2022 Russian invasion of Ukraine, the company initially announced it would keep its Russian stores open to protect employees from retaliation.
 Days later, L’Occitane reversed its position and closed its Russian shops and website, although operations later resumed under a separate local entity.

+50th anniversary

+In line with L'Occitane's 50th anniversary in 2026, the retailer had a rebrand with its almond collection newly renamed as "Amande Sublime".
+Forbes magazine described the new packaging "more cohesive, sleek and sophisticated, but the heart of the brand remains the same."
+CEO Adrien Greiger stated: "50 years is both an achievement and a challenge...
+This anniversary opens a new chapter focused on a reasserted brand cause: Crafting life ties, with heart and reason.
+For the next 50 years, L’Occitane en Provence has undertaken to preserve its heritage while reinventing itself, by thinking globally, acting locally, and offering beauty inspiring to all generations."

+In April 2026, L'Occitane appointed South Korean actor Park Bo-gum as its 50th anniversary brand ambassador for his "warm and authentic image" which "aligns with the brand's philosophy of respecting nature and people".